simontaen/Passions/Notes.md

 * The store is always US (leads to iTunes link to items unavailable to the current User)

 ## General Functionality
-* First launch, show loading and give feedback on progress of initially faving
 * add properly sized images

 ### Spotify Integration